manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 * *Any system, in the face of a perceived 50-50 split, can either maintain **safety** or **liveness**, but not **both**.*

-In a [previous post](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/), we showed a similar result: that $f \geq n/2$  *omission failures* is impossible in the *lock step* (synchronous) model.
+In a [previous post](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/), we showed a similar result: that $f \geq n/2$  *omission failures* is impossible to obtain both safety and liveness in the *lock step* (synchronous) model.

 Before we show the (rather simple) proof, lets connect this to the CAP theorem.